huaweicloud/terraform-provider-huaweicloud/docs/resources/vbs_backup.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the VBS backup resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the VBS backup resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new VBS Backup resource.

-* `name` - (Required) The name of the vbs backup.
+* `name` - (Required, String, ForceNew) The name of the vbs backup.
 Changing the parameter creates a new backup.

-* `volume_id` - (Required) The id of the disk to be backed up.
+* `volume_id` - (Required, String, ForceNew) The id of the disk to be backed up.
 Changing the parameter creates a new backup.

-* `snapshot_id` - (Optional) The snapshot id of the disk to be backed up.
+* `snapshot_id` - (Optional, String, ForceNew) The snapshot id of the disk to be backed up.
 Changing the parameter creates a new backup.

-* `description` - (Optional) The description of the vbs backup.
+* `description` - (Optional, String, ForceNew) The description of the vbs backup.
 Changing the parameter creates a new backup.

-* `tags` - (Optional) List of tags to be configured for the backup resources.
+* `tags` - (Optional, List, ForceNew) List of tags to be configured for the backup resources.
 Changing the parameter creates a new backup.

-    * `key` - (Required) Specifies the tag key.
+    * `key` - (Required, String, ForceNew) Specifies the tag key.
 Changing the parameter creates a new backup.

-    * `value` - (Required) Specifies the tag value.
+    * `value` - (Required, String, ForceNew) Specifies the tag value.
 Changing the parameter creates a new backup.

 # Attributes Reference